TeacakeTech/staticpipes-core/README.md

 pipelines won't have `build_file` called for that file.
 However, they will have `file_excluded_during_build` called for each excluded file.

-A context is maintained on `current_info.context`.
+A context is maintained on `current_info` via `get_context`, `set_context` and other methods.
 This is a dictionary of values that is initially set in the configuration object but pipelines can read and modify.
 For example, an earlier pipeline might version a CSS file at a particular location and store the location in the context.
 A later pipeline might build Jinja2 templates with the context as temple variables so the html can actually load the CSS.

 ### Prepare stage